aemami1/KnowRef/Knowref_scraping/README.md

    words from the sentence which occur in Penn Treebank as non-nouns, and compile the leftover words into the candidates-regex.

-   The process takes about 20 minutes using around 32 cores of =rohan=.
-Use [[http://linux.die.net/man/1/nice][=nice=]] to reduce effects on other users.
+   The process takes about 20 minutes using around 32 cores of **rohan**.
+Use [[http://linux.die.net/man/1/nice] to reduce effects on other users.

 4. Run the [[http://nlp.stanford.edu/software/tagger.shtml#Download][Stanford POS tagger]] on the resulting set.
 Download it, unzip it, and use
    ```
    java -cp "*:lib/*" edu.stanford.nlp.tagger.maxent.MaxentTagger -model models/english-left3words-distsim.tagger -textFile {input_file} -outputFormat slashTags -outputFile {output_file}
    ```
    This should be done after about 10-15 minutes.
-There is an =-nthreads= option in case this is too slow.
+There is an **-nthreads** option in case this is too slow.

 5. The POS tags provide further information about the candidate noun phrases,